PetrsGamers/IPK1/README.md

 # Project 1

 This project is about creating a TCP server which will communicate via HTTP protocol.
-The server will return various infromation about itself.
+The server will return various information about itself.

 Author: Petr Hýbl (xhyblp01) [xhyblp01@vutbr.cz](mailto:xhyblp01@vutbr.cz)